-CASA is an acronym for Court Appointed Special Advocates.
-A Court Appointed Special Advocate is a volunteer trained and supported by CASA staff to monitor the court cases of children aged birth to eighteen who have been determined to be abused, neglected and/or dependent by the juvenile court system.
-CASA volunteers are appointed by a judge to serve as an advocate for the purpose of speaking in the child's best interest.
+CASA is an acronym for Court Appointed Special Advocate.
+A Court Appointed Special Advocate is a volunteer trained and supported by an Advocate Supervisor to monitor the court cases of children aged 0 to 21 who have experienced abuse and neglect.
+CASA volunteers are appointed by a judge in juvenile court to serve as an advocate for the purpose of speaking in the child's best interest.

 A CASA Volunteer is a trained and committed adult appointed by a judge to serve on cases of child abuse or neglect.
 CASA's are trained to thoroughly research a child's case and advocate on behalf of the child's best interests.
 Learn more.